The surprising city wildlife across the USA

 Whale watching in Santa Barbara, California

-Because of its nutrient-rich water the Santa Barbara Channel is one of the best whale watching spots on the west coast.
-What you’ll see depends on the time of year: from late spring to early autumn humpback whales are common, as is the largest mammal on Earth, the blue whale.
-From late November to April thousands of Pacific gray whales migrate through the channel as they head south too.
+Because of its nutrient-rich water, the Santa Barbara Channel is one of the best whale-watching spots on the west coast.
+What you’ll see depends on the time of year: from late spring to early autumn humpback whales are common, as is the largest animal on Earth, the blue whale.
+From late November to April thousands of Pacific grey whales migrate through the channel as they head south too.

 @captain_planet92/Instagram